Yang-Baxter Hochschild Cohomology: Yang-Baxter Hochschild cohomology up to dimension 3 and deformations

 \begin{lemma} The sequence $C^0_{\rm YB}(V,V) \rightarrow C^1_{\rm YB}(V,V) \stackrel{\delta^1_{\rm YB}}{\longrightarrow} C^2_{\rm YB}(V,V) \stackrel{\delta^2_{\rm YB}}{\longrightarrow} C^2_{\rm YB}(V,V) $ defines a cochain complex. \end{lemma}

 \begin{proof} Let $f$ be a YB $1$-cochain.
 Then, the lemma is proved by showing that $\delta^2_{\rm YB}(\phi)=0$ when $\phi=\delta^1_{\rm YB}(f)$.
 Diagrammatically, when $\delta^1_{\rm YB}(f)$ is substituted in $\phi$, the circles crossing representing $\phi$ are replaced by four terms with circles placed at the four edges adjacent to the crossing.
 For example, the first term of $\delta^2_{\rm YB}(\phi)$ is shown in Figure~\ref{YBdiff1diff2} left top, and the replacement representing the substitution is depicted in the right of the top row.
-Similar diagrams are shown in the middle row for the second term of $\delta^2_{\rm YB}(\phi)$.
+Similar diagrams are shown in the middle row for the second term of $\delta^2_{\rm YB}(\phi)$, and the bottom row in Figure 6 comes from the fifth summand in Figure 5.
 One sees that the terms labeled (B) and (C) in the top and the middle row cancel with opposite signs.
 This cancelation principle is explained by the fact that each edge is shared by two crossings.
 In Figure~\ref{YBdiff1diff2}, the terms labeled (A) in the top row and (D) in the bottom row have the circles for $f$ placed at the end edge (top).
 They are canceled by opposite signs after applying the YBE (in diagrammatic form).
 Hence in both cases (the circle placed inside or end edges), two terms cancel with opposite signs, and we obtain $\delta^2_{\rm YB}(\phi)=0$. \end{proof}